purva5194/Sensor-Mobile-App/README.md

 # Sensor App

-Andoroid app will show all inbuild sensors data.<br>
+Andoroid app will show all inbuilt sensors data.<br>
 User can also see all sensors data throgh charts.

 ## Senosrs: